Floating match on card

 The floating match is a magic trick in which a matchstick appears to float over a playing card.

 This effect was originally created by Ben Harris.
 Over the years, many copies of the effect have been made.
 Most of them include a pre-made gimmicked card to be used for the effect.
-It has been described as one of the most ripped-off effects in magic.
+Matthew Field of The Magic Circular described it in 2008 as "one of the two or three most ripped-off tricks in magic".